xcray/xiaomi_ble_doorlocks/README.md

 if your lock is a diffrent brand or model, maybe you need to modify the code further.

+copy the directories named xiaomi_ble and xiaomi_zelkova into esphome/esphome/components, the original files under xiaomi_ble will be replaced, so make backup in advance.

 configuration:
 ```
 esp32_ble_tracker: